MINNEAPOLIS (AP)The last time the New York Yankees won the World Series, a full decade ago, Gleyber Torres was not yet a teenager in Venezuela.

 ”We’re focused already to the second series,” Torres said.

-Thanks largely to their young star second baseman.
+Thanks largely to their talented young second baseman.

-Employing an aggressive shift that had him in shallow right field, Torres slid and scooped a sharp grounder by Eddie Rosario with two on in the fifth and managed to throw him out from his knees to end the inning.
+With the Yankees employing an aggressive shift that had him in shallow right field, Torres slid and scooped a sharp grounder by Eddie Rosario with two on in the fifth and managed to throw him out to end the inning.
 In the seventh, Torres made a slick stop on a grounder by Jorge Polanco and flipped to Zack Britton covering first.
 Torres even stole third base after his double in the ninth.

-”He played so well in this series, and then today, I think, just continued to show the world just how good a player he is on both sides of the ball,” Yankees manager Aaron Boone said.
+”He played so well in this series, and then today, I think, just continued to show the world just how good a player he is on both sides of the ball,” New York manager Aaron Boone said.

-Torres became the fifth-youngest Yankees player to register his first postseason homer, with only Yogi Berra, Mickey Mantle, Tony Kubek and Derek Jeter doing so at younger ages.
+Torres became the fifth-youngest Yankees player to hit a postseason homer, with only Yogi Berra, Mickey Mantle, Tony Kubek and Derek Jeter doing it at younger ages.

-The last time the Twins beat the Yankees in the playoffs?
+The last time the Twins beat the Yankees in a playoff game?
 Torres was only 7.

-AL Central champion Minnesota became the first 100-win team swept in the Division Series and dropped to 2-16 against the Yankees in the playoffs since the 2004 ALDS opener.
+AL Central champion Minnesota became the first 100-win team swept in the Division Series and dropped to 2-16 against the Yankees in the playoffs, including 0-13 since winning the 2004 ALDS opener.
 Outscored 23-7 in the series, the Twins batted just .218.
 After hitting a record 307 homers, they had just four in the Division Series, all solo shots.

 Minnesota went 1 for 12 with runners in scoring position and stranded 11, falling to 3 for 28 in the series with 25 left on base.